 Snuff bullets fall under the umbrella term of “drug paraphernalia,” and it’s illegal to own, sell, or purchase paraphernalia of any kind.
 However, there is a major gray area that is caused by the legality of tobacco.
 To get around the restrictions on paraphernalia, many gas stations and other retailers simply put a disclaimer on products like snuff bullets saying “For Tobacco Use Only.”

 For this reason, snuff bullets and related products like snuff kits and snuff bottles are widely available online.
 You can even find product descriptions alluding to illicit drug use along with customer reviews doing the same.
 While they are legitimately used for tobacco, finding a snuff bullet around your home should raise a red flag.

 Are you looking for help quitting drugs for good?
-Zinnia Healing is standing by to help.
+Zinnia Health is standing by to help.
 Call our team today at (855) 430-9439 to explore the treatment options and learn what we can do to help you get on the path to recovery.

 Side Effects of Using a Snuff Bullet

 If you’ve found a snuff bullet, or think you have, the first thing you should do is check the bottom storage and see if there is any sign of a substance inside.
 If you haven’t found a snuff bullet, but you think someone may have one or be looking for one, you might want to be on the lookout for other signs of drug use.

 The exact symptoms of drug use vary depending on the substance a person is abusing, but based on the most commonly snorted substances, you can look for these signs.